thinkinchicken/food-sales-predictions/README.md

 # Food Sales Predictions
 ## Overview
 Sales prediction for food items sold at various grocery and supermarket stores.
-In this workbook, we will be exploring the data from supermarket and grocery stores and then seeing if we can train models to predict sales off of this current data set using several different methods.
+In this workbook, we will be exploring the data from supermarket and grocery stores and seeing if we can train models to predict sales off of this current data set using several different methods.
 We will also evaluate which model is best at predicting said sales off of the given features.
+We will also need to evaluate which features are the most important in these models.

 ## Exploring the data
 We first need to better understand the data and make sure that the data is clean and ready to be analyzed.
 Once that is done, we need to see if there are